 - If the vessel is sold abroad within a year of receipt of the grant, the vendor is responsible for repaying the grant to us.

-- include a full breakdown of costs, with contractors’ estimates attached if appropriate
+- Include a full breakdown of costs, with contractors’ estimates attached or emailed before submittance end date

 If your application includes volunteers you must detail:

 - The roles volunteers will play and their qualifications for undertaking the work

 - How many volunteers are likely to be involved